 The text of the charter of the audit committee of the Board is attached hereto as Appendix "A".

 Composition of the Audit Committee

-The members of the audit committee during 2018 were, Martin Rowley and Paul Matysek who are independent of the Company and financially literate There is currently one vacancy on the Audit Committee.
+The members of the audit committee during 2019 were, Martin Rowley, Paul Matysek and Elia N. Shikongo who are independent of the Company and financially literate.